Klappson/zope-docker/README.md

 ## Contents of /vol

 ### /vol/zoperepo
-This folder will contain a [ZODBsync](https://github.com/perfact/zodbsync)-dump of zope's Data.FS.
+This folder will contain a [ZODBsync](https://github.com/perfact/zodbsync) dump of zope's Data.FS.

-A ZODBsync-dump is basically a representation of zope's folder structure but on a normal file-system.
+A ZODBsync dump is basically a representation of zope's folder structure but on a normal file-system.
 The contents of this folder will be shoved into the Data.FS on every startup of the container

 ### /vol/postgres_data
-This folder is a postgres-data dir. it's just there to ensure persistence of the postgres-DB.
+This folder is a postgres data dir. it's just there to ensure persistence of the postgres-DB.

 Keep in mind that you should not add this dir to any git repos.
 You will run into problems regarding permissions and stuff